Coral Reefs to Wild Plains

 As the sun sinks low across the Laikipia plains, you might find yourself with a glass of French champagne or a whiskey of choice, watching elephants cross golden fields while hyenas call in the distance.
 It’s in that stillness that you realize you’re part of something larger than yourself, a living legacy of protection, partnership, and purpose.

-Rothschild Tip: Spend an evening with the Ol Jogi rangers and veterinarians.
+Rothschild Tip: Spend a morning or afternoon with the Ol Jogi rangers and veterinarians.
 It’s often the most memorable part of the journey.

 Travel That Matters